simonambridge/RTFAP2/README.md

 ```

-##Visual Dashboard
+##Visual Dashboard - Lucidworks Banana

+The Banana project was forked from Kibana, and works with all kinds of time series (and non-time series) data stored in Apache Solr.
+It uses Kibana's powerful dashboard configuration capabilities, ports key panels to work with Solr, and provides significant additional capabilities, including new panels that leverage D3.js.

+Banana allows you to create rich and flexible UIs, enabling users to rapidly develop end-to-end applications that leverage the power of Apache Solr.

+The dashboard below was created using Banana.

 ![alt dashboard](https://github.com/simonambridge/RTFAP/blob/master/banana/TransactionDashboard.png)

-The dashboard above was created using Banana.
 Follow this [guide](https://github.com/simonambridge/RTFAP/tree/master/banana/Banana_Setup.md) to set it up.